kleros/dao-module/docs/setup_guide.md

 By default, the arbitrator to which Realitio sends disputed proposal is the Safe's multisig itself.
 Of course this goes against the spirit of decentralized governance, but it could be useful during setup and the early days of the DAO.
 Eventually, the ruling power should be given to an impartial third party, a.k.a.
 Kleros.

 For testing purposes, we recommend to start using a centralized arbitrator, fully controled by the deployer address.
-To deploy a centralize abritrator together with a proxy contract that connects Realitio with the arbitrator, run:
+To deploy a centralized abritrator together with a proxy contract that connects Realitio with the arbitrator, run:

 `yarn hardhat --network rinkeby deployArbitrator --oracle 0xa09ce5e7943f281a782a0dc021c4029f9088bec4`